 Moses must now travel to the capital of Egypt and show the power of God to Rameses who has now succeeded his father as Pharaoh.
 Rameses is now married to Nefretiri and they have a son.
 Rameses refuses to accept what Moses is telling him.
 He thinks that things like making snakes appear or turning water to blood are nothing more than magic tricks.
 When the plagues arrive in Egypt and his son dies he sets out with his armies to destroy Moses.

 This leads to the famous exodus sequence and the parting of the Red Sea.
 These two sequences remain extremely impressive when viewed today.
 I own this film on Blu-ray and the effects and the sharp picture quality really do look fantastic.
 There are a few scenes where the effects don’t look so good(you can see the lines between the imposed backdrop and the actors for example,) but these two sequences have stood the test of time really well.

 I am not a religious person, but I really do enjoy watching this film and its depiction of slaves being set free and given a good life.
-I have no idea whether the events depicted here are accurate or not according to Bible, but I do find the film to be hugely enjoyable and impressive regardless of whether or not it really happened.
+I have no idea whether the events depicted here are accurate or not according to what religious people believe, but I do find the film to be hugely enjoyable and impressive regardless of whether or not it really happened.

 A few complaints coming up.
 I wish that the storyline focusing on the heroic stone cutter Joshua (John Derek)and the gentle and humble water girl Lilia (Debra Paget)had been given a greater focus.
 If only there had been a few more scenes before she is taken away from him so that we could really feel a greater connection to them and their relationship.
 Derek and Paget make the most of their roles, but I just wish they had been given larger roles.